SCRIPTWRITER - VIDEO PRODUCER

 In late 1822 the Baron was elected for a second time as second alcalde, a position much like a mayor or city manager, of the Bexar ayuntamiento, the city government.
 But soon after his election the first alcalde had to resign, leaving the Baron in charge and second in command of Texas behind Trespalacios.

-evolution.
+During this time, the Mexican government was still in a state of organized chaos.
+Spain had drained the area of capital and resources during the ten long years of the Mexican revolution.
 The nation of Mexico started out with very little cash and a lot of debt.
 The emperor had dissolved the Mexican Congress and many including, oddly enough, Antonio Lopez de Santa Anna, demanded that the emperor himself be dissolved and replaced with a government in which the states were in charge.
 His demand would soon be met.

 In a sweeping reform known as “Plan de Casa Mata,” the emperor was deposed and each province in Mexico formed a provisional state government called a “Junta.”
 The Texas Junta elected Governor Trespalacios as President and the Baron as Vice President.
 But the new President had been slow in accepting “Casa Mata” and feared repercussions because of his loyalty to the now defunct emperor.
 He and his family fled Texas, leaving the Baron behind as President of the Texas Junta.
 The Baron de Bastrop was now the highest ranking official over the colonies and all of Texas.